huntergps/handbook-docs/Fuse/11 - Importing Assets.md

 ## From $(Sketch) (experimental)

-Sketch is great vector design tool for Mac.
+Sketch is a great vector design tool for Mac.
 If you haven't tried it, <a href="https://www.sketchapp.com">check it out</a>!.

 Fuse can:

 * Import assets from `.sketch` files, into sliced images, fonts and ready-to-use UX tags.
 * Live update the assets if you change the sketch file after initial import.